shrinerb/shrine/doc/direct_s3.md

 * with multiple servers it's generally not possible to cache files to the disk, unless you're using a distibuted filesystem that's shared between servers

-* Heroku restricts file uploads to disk, allowing you to saves files only in the temporary folder, which gets wiped out between deploys
+* Heroku restricts file uploads to disk, allowing you to save files only in the temporary folder, which gets wiped out between deploys

 * Heroku has a 30-second request limit, so if the client has a slow connection